Getting Your Teeth Into Dental SEO

 Keep up to date with the latest news and opinions

-It goes without saying that the world of SEO and digital marketing changes and evolves on a daily basis, so it is integral that you keep up to date with some of the leading publications, blogs, podcasts, and thought leaders in the industry.
+The world of SEO and digital marketing changes and evolves on a daily basis, so it is integral that you keep up to date with some of the leading publications, blogs, podcasts, and thought leaders in the industry.

 What’s the most challenging part of working within the Dental SEO niche?

 The biggest thing is educating dentists on SEO and having them look at it from a holistic manner.
+Take local link building as an example — it shouldn’t just be to improve your practice’s authority and rankings.
+It’s also a brand-building exercise.

 How do you overcome the above challenge?